6. Student guidance and support

 The Mathematics Learning Support Centre, which is the responsibility of the Mathematics Education Centre, aims to help Loughborough University students who might benefit from resources and tuition on top of that normally provided as part of their course.
 It can provide help with revising long-forgotten mathematics, help with basic mathematical or statistical techniques and support in coping with the mathematical and statistical demands of a particular course.

-6.5 Personal Tutoring and Academic Guidance
+6.5 Personal Academic Tutoring Policy

-It is Loughborough University policy that all students should have timetabled access to personal tutors.
+It is Loughborough University policy that all students should have timetabled access to personal academic tutors.
 This is to ensure that appropriate advice and support is provided, student problems and concerns are quickly identified and causes of student withdrawal are minimised.

 All Schools are expected to have effective and consistent support mechanisms in place, for both undergraduate and postgraduate taught students.